laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

   Every loaded parameter will be notified in the :ref:`tracking log`, always read it while checking your parameters have been properly read.

 More advanced parameters can be used to extend idtracker.ai's capabilities.
-These can be loaded from a settings *.toml* file by using the ``--settings`` command argument (see the details of these :ref:`advanced parameters` below in this page).
+These can be loaded from a *.toml* file by using the same ``--load`` argument (see the details of these :ref:`advanced parameters` below in this page).

 Finally, any additional parameter can be passed in the command line as ``--PARAMETER VALUE``.